shivvang/React-shopping-website/README.md

 This repository contains a shopping website project built using React, styled-components, Material-UI, and React props.
 The project focuses on creating a responsive and interactive user interface for an online shopping experience.

+## Features
+- Responsive design for mobile and desktop devices

+- Image sliders or carousels for showcasing content

 ## Technologies Used

 - React: Used as the main JavaScript library for building the user interface.